aws/eks-anywhere-build-tooling/projects/kubernetes-sigs/cluster-api-provider-vsphere/README.md

 1. Review releases and changelogs in upstream [repo](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) and decide on the new version.
-   Please review carefully and if there are questions about changes necessary to eks-anywhere to support the new version and/or automatically update between eks-anywhere version reach out to @jaxesn, @vignesh-goutham, @g-gaston or @mrajashree.
+   Please review carefully and if there are questions about changes necessary to eks-anywhere to support the new version and/or automatically update between eks-anywhere version reach out to @jaxesn, @vignesh-goutham or @g-gaston.
 1. Follow these steps for changes to the patches/ folder:
    1. Fork and clone CAPV repo, and checkout the desired tag.
 For instance if in step 1 we decided to upgrade to v1.1.1 CAPV version, do `git checkout v1.1.1` on your fork.
    1. Review the patches under patches/ folder in this repo.
 Apply the required patches to your fork.
 Remove any patches that are either merged upstream or no longer needed.
-Please reach out to @jaxesn, @vignesh-goutham, @g-gaston or @mrajashree for any questions regarding which patches to keep.
+Please reach out to @jaxesn, @vignesh-goutham or @g-gaston for any questions regarding which patches to keep.
    1. Run `git format-patch <commit>`, where `<commit>` is the last upstream commit on that tag.
 Move the generated patches under the patches/ folder in this repo.
 1. Update the `GIT_TAG` file to have the new desired version based on the upstream release tags.
 1. Compare the old tag to the new, looking specifically for Makefile changes.